Lyznfin/tetris_pygame/README.md

 # Tetris Pygame
-My attempt on a tetris tutorial using pygame
+My attempt on making tetris using oop principles and pygame

 If you want to try it, clone this repo and cd to dir
 ```